|Date of Birth||May 30, 1886|

 George immigrated to Canada in June of 1907 and made his way to Keewatin, Ontario.
 Five months later, on 15 November 1907 he married Mary Fisher who had also been born in Maybole.
 George found work as a packer at the flour mill in Keewatin.
 Son, Alex Kennedy was born in May 1908.
 The 1911 Canadian Census shows the family living on Nelson Street in Keewatin.
-The 1921 Census shows four more children in the family: Elizabeth Armour (1912-2001), Peggy (b.
-1913), Nancy (b.
-1915), George (1916-1977).
+The 1921 Census shows four more children in the family: Elizabeth Armour (1912-2001), Margaret (Peggy) (b.
+1913), Mary Fisher (b.
+1915), George (b.
+1916-1977).

 On 18 August 1916 George enlisted with the 238th Battalion in Kenora, Ontario.
 A month later he arrived in England and became part of the Canadian Forestry Corps.
 The Canadian Forestry Corps provided lumber for the Allied war effort by cutting and preparing timber in the United Kingdom and on the continent of Europe.
 Forestry units also cleared terrain for the construction of installations such as airfields and runways, prepared railway ties, as well as lumber for the creation of barracks, road surfaces, ammunition crates, and trench construction.
 George was sent to Scotland and on 01 May 1917 was on strength to Company 10 CFC in Edinburgh.
 He injured his left knee and was transferred to the 3rd Reserve Battalion.
 In October 1918 George was transferred to the 4th Battalion and sent to France.
 He served until his return to England in March of 1919.
 George was struck off strength to Canada on 29 April 1919.
 He received his official discharge due to demobilization on 09 May 1919 in Toronto.